 That winged eyeliner became something of Streisand's signature.
-This famous mod look is still an iconic eyeliner look worn today, thanks to Babs.
+This famous mod look is still an iconic eyeliner style worn today, thanks in part to Babs.

 Gwyneth Paltrow didn't just grace us with a memorable performance as the moody and gifted Margot—she also happened to gift us with the world's easiest Halloween costume.
 (Eye pencil, barrette, blonde bob, fur coat.
 Go.)
 Grab a soft, smudgy eye pencil for this look and go to town.